activatedgeek/blog/site/contents/meta/info/about.md

 I do [_normal science_](https://www.uky.edu/~eushe2/Pajares/Kuhn.html).

-I am pursuing a PhD, advised by [Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/), primarily interested in scaling up probabilistic inference and advancing reinforcement learning.
-I'd love to collaborate on some of [these](/kb/ml-fragments) ideas.
+I am pursuing a PhD, advised by [Andrew Gordon Wilson](https://cims.nyu.edu/~andrewgw/), interested in scaling up probabilistic inference and advancing reinforcement learning.
+I'd love to collaborate on some of [these idea fragments](/kb/ml-fragments).
 Even if you have ideas of your own, please don't hesitate to reach out!

 Before this, I was at [Uber AI Labs](https://www.uber.com/us/en/uberai/), mostly working on approximate inference with [Thang Bui](https://thangbui.github.io)